The surface category and tropical curves: The decomposition theorem

 To see how this is used in the proof note that in the above counter-example $Y_\cd = \gD_s^0$ is the semisimplicial $0$-simplex, i.e.\ the representable object on $[0] \in \gD_{\rm inj}^\op$ in $\mcS^{\gD_{\rm inj}^\op}$.
 This means that already the analogue of claim (i), where we show the theorem for the case that $Z_\cd$ is representable, fails.
 Of course one could still prove claim (i) for $\gD^n$ thought of as a semisimplicial space, but the $\gD^n$ do not generate $\mcS^{\gD_{\rm inj}^\op}$ under homotopy-colimits. \end{rem}

-\begin{rem} The theorem also holds with the fat geometric realisations $\|X_\cd\|$ replaced by the standard one $|X_\cd|$, as long as both simplicial spaces $X_\cd$ and $Y_\cd$ have the property that the quotient maps $\|X_\cd\| \to |X_\cd|$ and $\|Y_\cd\| \to |Y_\cd|$ are weak equivalences.
-This is the case if $X_\cd$ and $Y_\cd$ are \emph{good} \cite[Proposition A.1.(iv)]{Seg74}, which is the case if they are the level-wise realisation of a bi-simplicial set.
-As we will basically only be encountering simplicial spaces defined as the level-wise classifying space of a simplicial groupoid, this will always be the case. \end{rem}
+\begin{rem} The theorem also holds with the fat geometric realizations $\|X_\cd\|$ replaced by the standard one $|X_\cd|$, as long as both simplicial spaces $X_\cd$ and $Y_\cd$ have the property that the quotient maps $\|X_\cd\| \to |X_\cd|$ and $\|Y_\cd\| \to |Y_\cd|$ are weak equivalences.
+This is the case if $X_\cd$ and $Y_\cd$ are \emph{good} \cite[Proposition A.1.(iv)]{Seg74}, which is the case if they are the level-wise realization of a bi-simplicial set.
+This will automatically be the case in \ref{cor:groupoid-basechange} where the simplicial spaces are obtained as the level-wise classifying space of a simplicial groupoid. \end{rem}

 We now state a special case of the theorem where $X_\cd$ and $Y_\cd$ are both obtained as level-wise classifying spaces of simplicial groupoids.
 To do so we quickly recall the following definition: \begin{defn} A functor $P:\mcE \to \mcB$ is an \emph{iso-fibration} if for any object $e \in \mcE$ and isomorphism $f:P(e) \cong b$ there is an isomorphism $g:e \to \ol{b}$ in $\mcE$ such that $P(\ol{b}) = b$ and $P(g) = f$. \end{defn}